Bridging mid and near infrared by combining optomechanics and self mixing: Conclusion and Perspectives

 \begin{acknowledgement}

-The author would like to thank Irene La Penna (LENS) for her help in pre-aligning the \SI{1}{\micro m } laser from the laser output to the AOM and Davide Mazzotti (CNR-INO) for the fruitful conversation about possible perspectives.
+The author would like to thank Irene La Penna (LENS) for her help in pre-aligning the \SI{1}{\micro m } laser from the laser output to the AOM, Davide Mazzotti (CNR-INO) for the fruitful conversation about possible perspectives, and Mario Siciliani De Cumis (ASI) {and Francesco Marino (CNR-INO)} for the useful discussion about thermal effects.

 The authors acknowledge financial support from the European Union—Next Generation EU with the Italian National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.3, CUP D43C22003080001, partnership on “Telecommunications of the Future” (PE00000001 — program “RESTART”), and the I-PHOQS Infrastructure ”Integrated infrastructure initiative in Photonic and Quantum Sciences” [IR0000016, ID D2B8D520], with the Laserlab-Europe Project [G.A. n.871124], with the MUQUABIS Project “Multiscale quantum bio-imaging and spectroscopy” [G.A. n.101070546], with the QUID project "Quantum Italy Deployment" [G.A.
 No 101091408]; from the Italian ESFRI Roadmap (Extreme Light Infrastructure - ELI Project); from ASI and CNR under the Joint Project “Laboratori congiunti ASI-CNR nel settore delle Quantum Technologies (QASINO)” (Accordo Attuativo n.
 2023-47-HH.0); from the Italian Ministero dell'Università e della Ricerca (project PRIN-2022KH2KMT QUAQK).